-WHYAREWEHERE?
+WHAT IS SET AND WHYAREWEHERE?

-Explain to participants how the civic forum will aid in the development and implementation of a strong regional economic development plan, one built on the assets of the region.
-Emphasize the importance of participants' input on the important issues and possibilities for the region, how they will form a platform on which the remaining planning work will build. [slide 6]
+Briefly explain the overview of SET and how the pieces will fit together.
+[Slide 6] Explain to participants how the civic forum will aid in the development and implementation of a strong regional economic development plan, one built on the assets of the region.
+Emphasize the importance of participants' input on the important issues and possibilities for the region, how they will form a platform on which the remaining planning work will build.